moigagoo/cliar/docs/examples/setname.rst

 Set Command Name
 ****************

-.. note:: This examples works in Python 3 only.
+.. note:: This example works in Python 3 only.
 To make it work in Python 2, remove ``:int``.

 :download:`Download source <setname.py>`